-The society is finally catching up on information that children have known all along, the father plays a very important role and this has been further verified by research on various fronts.
+The society is finally catching up to information that children have known all along, the father plays a very important role and this has been further verified by research on various fronts.

 With utmost respect for the role mothers play in the lives of their child, we do not point this facts out to undermine that role but rather to solidify the claim that children need both parents.